 His son Henry William Schneider, born on May 12th 1817, was so successful as a businessman that there is a statue of him in Schneider Square, Barrow-in-Furness where he lived and worked in Steel production.
 An illustrious great-uncle for Constance Suart to go with her equally illustrious husband, George Sherwood Hunter, to whom we must finally return!

 George Sherwood Hunter Continued

 Having exhibited regularly at The Royal Academy of Art and The Royal Society of British Artists, George, now fifty-six, moved to Newlyn,Cornwall in 1902.
 Here the famous Newlyn School was already flourishing.
 It was a Post Impressionist school of painting which attracted artists worlwide owing to the quality of light and the low cost of living.
 George and Constance soon settled into the artistic community, and George taught at Stanhope and Elizabeth Forbes Art School.
 He lived at the Malt House and had a studio in Bateman’s Meadow, below the grounds of Orchard Cottage.
 This was also where Stanhope Forbes had his classrooms.

 During his lifetime, George Sherwood Hunter exhibited a great many works, including sixteen in the Royal Academy and over sixty at the Royal College of British Artists.
-Having no children of his own, his share in the meadow studios was left to his two sisters in Aberdeen.
+Having no children of his own, his share in the meadow studios was left to his two sisters in Aberdeen, Christina and Margaret.
 The Malt House, orchard and cottage were left to Hunter’s nephew, Sherwood.

 Another nephew, Franz Rudolph Hunter, must have loved his aunt very much because he named his first daughter Constance May Hunter.
 Constance was immortalised in a painting by one of Newlyn’s most famous artists, Thomas Cooper Gotch, “Portrait of Mrs George Sherwood Hunter.”